krzentner/language-world/data/text-davinci-003-old/basic_py_md/plate-slide-back-0.py.md

-if check("the robot's gripper is not above the plate"):
-    robot.put("gripper above plate")
-if check("the plate is not aligned with the target location and the robot's gripper is not around the plate"):
-    robot.grab("plate")
-if check("the plate is aligned with the target location and the robot's gripper is not near the plate"):
+If check("the robot's gripper is not near the plate"):
-    robot.slide("plate to goal")
-if check("the robot's gripper is near the plate and the robot's gripper is open"):
-    robot.drop("gripper around plate")
-if check("the robot's gripper is around the plate and the plate is below the robot's gripper"):
+    robot.move("gripper to left of the plate") if check("the robot's gripper is near the plate"): robot.grab("plate") if check("the robot's gripper is holding the plate and the plate is not horizontally aligned with the goal"): robot.align("plate with goal") if check("the plate is horizontally aligned with the goal"): robot.slide("plate back")
-    robot.slide("plate to goal")